ronancpl/HeavenMS/docs/feature_list.md

 * Guild and Alliance system fully functional.
 * Implemented Marriage system from the ground-up (excluding character packet encoding parts that were already present, proper credits given throughout the source files).
 * Beginners can create and join a "beginner-only" party (characters up to level 10).
+* HP bar of party members now properly calculates the HP gain from equipments.
 * Enhanced synchronization on Player Shops and Hired Merchants.
 Transactions made are instantly informed to the owner.
+* Player Shops and Hired Merchants properly displaying the correct shop image to other players, and informing whether the shop is available to visit or full.
 * Game minirooms such as match cards and omok now has a functional password system.
 * Item pickup cooldown on non-owned/non-partyowned items functional.
 * Further improved the server's ranking system, now displaying properly daily player ranking movement.